axa-group/bauta.js/docs/developer-experience/decorators.md

 Below there is a list of decorators and what they accept based on the following icons:

-- :hourglass_flowing_sand: icon means that input is a promise
+- :hourglass_flowing_sand: the hourglass icon means that input is a promise
-- :bulb: icon means that input is a synchronous value or function
+- :bulb: the bulb icon means that input is a synchronous value or function

 # List of Bauta decorators